Elghandour-eng/Code_Forces_Problems_Python/README.md

 # Code_Forces_Problems_Python
-This ia an public repository for Accepted solution of coding problems on coding codeforces  plateform .
+This ia an public repository for Accepted solution with **Python** of coding problems on coding codeforces  plateform .

 - 1- 4A Watemelon
    https://codeforces.com/problemset/problem/4/A